felix-ide/felix/integrations/claude-code/README.md

 3. Run Claude with debug: `claude --debug`

 ### Felix Server Connection
-1. Ensure server is running: `curl http://localhost:3000/health`
+1. Ensure server is running: `curl http://localhost:9000/api/health`
 2. Check FELIX_SERVER_URL environment variable
-3. Verify project path exists and is indexed
+3. Start Claude Code from your project directory

 ### Rule Not Found
-1. Index the project first: `mcp__Felix__projects action="index"`
+1. Index the project first using the Felix UI
-2. Add rules using Felix MCP tools
+2. Add rules using the Felix UI or API
-3. Check rule is active: `mcp__Felix__rules action="list"`
+3. Verify rules are created for your project

 ## Advanced Usage